SaileshPatel/othello-website/_posts/2017-10-16-welcome-to-g4-othello.markdown

 The only valid moves are moves where a counter of the opponent can be flipped.
 If this is not possible, then this player forfeit their moves until they are no longer in a stalemate against their opponent.

-#Why?
+## Why?

-We chose to make a video game implementation of Othello.
+We chose to make a video game implementation of Othello for several reasons.